 We hope to see this series culminate in a community of scholars who might polish their works for collective publication.
 In spring 2022, between January and May, we will hold a series of workshops to discuss pre-circulated papers with select presenters, leading specialists, and scholars in the field.
 Papers should be chapter length (no longer than 10,000 words) drafts of works in progress.
 In summer 2022, should conditions allow, we may also convene for a week-long in person meeting to present revised versions of their papers for a second round of workshops.

-Interested individuals are asked to submit an abbreviated CV no longer than three pages and an abstract no longer than 500 words by June 15, 2021:
+The original deadline for submissions has been extended.
+Interested individuals are asked to submit an abbreviated CV no longer than three pages and an abstract no longer than 500 words by JULY 15, 2021:

 The image used to advertise the workshop is an excerpt of Frontpiece to Caytano Cabrera y Quinto, Escudo de armas de Mexico (1747), and is used courtesy of the John Carter Brown Library